by Lindsay Nash | Mar 17, 2023 | Article

 Creating a well-rounded approach to avoid and detect AI-generated content is critical for the integrity of your application program.
 And learning about AI-generated content is the first step to acknowledging its power and the implications it has created for our world.

-Take a moment to explore ChatGPT and other tools for yourself to see how it works.
+Take a moment to explore ChatGPT and other tools for yourself to see how they work.
 Try different prompts… or even the prompts you ask for in your submissions.
 Then, stay up-to-date on new developments; there will be many.
 The door to artificial intelligence is only just opening.